timmui/PhantPower/README.md

 # PhantPower
 <h2>Smart IoT Power Outlet</h2>

-PhantPower is a smart outlet that removes all phantom power from charging smartphones, tablets and laptops.
+PhantPower is a smart outlet that removes all phantom power that results from charging smartphones, tablets and laptops.
+Phantom power results from the standby power when devices are left plugged in when not being used and/or charged.
+We believe in saving energy one PhantPower at a time!
 The outlet can also be turned on or off from anywhere in the world using a Pebble, Myo, Android device, or computer.
+However, our technology has broad applications in home automation and assistive technologies.
+People with disabilities can use our device to safely control outlets.

 Each app is in their own respective branch.